ForensicatorFiles/Walkthroughs/[THM] ZeekBro - Part 1.md

 ---

-I decided to break this into two parts.
+Due to the length of post, I decided to break this into two parts.
 Stay tuned for part 2.

 ---